ezra-bible-app/ezrabibleapp.net/index.md

 ## Features

-Ezra Project comes with the following functionality.
+Ezra Project comes with the features listed below.
+An overview of changes per release is available in the [Change Log](https://github.com/tobias-klein/ezra-project/blob/master/CHANGELOG.md).

-### Bible browsing functionality
+### Bible browsing

   * Bible books are opened entirely and you can scroll through the chapters seemlessly and fast.
   * The text is shown with book introductions, section headers, cross references and foot notes.